harisankar95/pathfinding3D/docs/USAGE.md

         ![voxel_grid](https://raw.githubusercontent.com/harisankar95/pathfinding3D/main/examples/resources/open3d.png)

-The full code is available [here](https://github.com/harisankar95/pathfinding3D/blob/main/examples/03_view_map.py)
+The full code is available here: [03_view_map](https://github.com/harisankar95/pathfinding3D/blob/main/examples/03_view_map.py)

 ---

 ## Example with any angle of movement

-Often, it is desirable to allow movement in any direction rather than being restricted to the 26 directions in a 3D grid.
+Often, it is desirable to allow movement in any direction rather than being restricted to the 26 discrete directions in a 3D grid.
 This can be achieved by using the `ThetaStarFinder` class.
 The `ThetaStarFinder` class is a subclass of the `AStarFinder` class and can be used in the same way.

 Let's cut to the chase and see how it works: